East Hill, Rock-a-Nore Road

 Step back in time and discover an adventure that the whole family will enjoy at award-winning...6.02 miles away

-Early Georgian house and walled garden, home of writer Henry James and later of E F Benson, author...9.12 miles away
+An early Georgian house and walled garden which was the home of the American writer Henry James,...9.12 miles away

 The scenic route this canal takes is perfect for walking and cycling.
 Dug by hand in the early...9.12 miles away